MukherjeeSubhasish/Facial-Recognition-Pipeline/README.md

 ## Ideas for improvements

-Since, the 'validation' set accuracy is already high, the explanation below is written for unseen 'test' datasets where the identities are new to the model.
-I got 79% accuracy for the 'test' dataset.
+I got 79% accuracy for the complete 'test' dataset with 169k images and 500 unseen labels.

 As the number of identities increases, the embedding space must separate more classes.